BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

 ## Creating a bucket & uploading files with rclone

-1. Go to R2, click on “Create bucket” then write your bucket name.
+1. Go to R2, click on “Create bucket” then write your bucket name, e.g. `bluemap`.

 2. In your new bucket, go to settings.

 3. Scroll to Public Access / Custom Domains and click on “Connect Domain”.
 Enter the domain you want to use for BlueMap and confirm the changes.

 4. (optional) Scroll down and edit the “Default Multipart Abort Rule” by clicking on the three dots and then “Edit”.
 Set the “Multipart Abort Rule” to 1 day.
+This will cause multipart uploads to be aborted after 1 day if they are not completed.
+This is useful if a larger file upload is interrupted.
+It will remove the incomplete file after 1 day.

 5. Go back to the R2 overview page and click on “Manage R2 API Tokens”.
 Click on “Create API Token” and give it a name.
 Give it “Admin Read & Write” permissions & create the token.
 Keep this page open for the rclone configuration.